In the Modi vs who debate, it is only Modi who stands to gain

 An overview of all the developments related to opposition activity in the past few weeks has one common thread.
 And that is, while opposition parties from all four corners of the country have started feeling the need to bury the hatchet and stick together, none has yet shown any enthusiasm for the leadership of Rahul Gandhi.

 That brings us back to the moot question Modi versus Who?
 Since we still do not know who it is going to be, the question has to be dealt in hypothetically for now.
 Let us look at it from the two possible scenarios.
-What happens if the opposition decides to take on Modi on a state- to-state basis as proposed by Mamata?
+What happens if the opposition decides to take on Modi on a state-to-state basis as proposed by Mamata?
 Or they forge an umbrella alliance at the national level but without projecting a leader till the polls?
 Some people who have grievances with the Modi govt would veer towards this umbrella alliance.
 But a majority of voters would assess both the alliances and would be put off by the prospects of a leader-less crowd.
 India's past experiences in this regard (1989, 1996, 1997) do not inspire any confidence in the people's minds and hearts.

 For those who have pointed out 2004, it may be relevant to recall that Sonia Gandhi was the undisputed face of the Congress charge then and the move to 'decline' the PM post was a post-poll development.
 The very prospect of a squabbling group scheming to bag the PM's post is enough to put off the fence-sitters in favour of Narendra Modi.
-One may disagree with his policies or ideas or their implementation but everybody knows there has been no let up in his hold over the reins.
+One may disagree with his policies or ideas or their implementation but everybody knows there has been no let-up in his hold over the reins.

 Modi will only benefit:

 If, and that is a very big IF, the opposition does come to an agreement and decides to go for a projected face against Modi, the choice still remains tilted in the latter's favour.
-The opposition with its innate contradictions and regional balancing, is unlikely to go for any state leader as the Prime Ministerial candidate for the simple reason that one Chief Minister would hardly be enthused to work for the victory of another contemporary CM and help him\her become the country's boss.
+The opposition with its innate contradictions and regional balancing is unlikely to go for any state leader as the Prime Ministerial candidate for the simple reason that one Chief Minister would hardly be enthused to work for the victory of another contemporary CM and help him\her become the country's boss.
 That leaves us with the Rahul Gandhi and Sharad Pawar.
 Since Sonia Gandhi letting Pawar to lead over her son is almost unlikely, we are finally left with Congress President Rahul Gandhi as the challenger to Narendra Modi.
 The possibility of Rahul scoring over Modi can only arise if anger against Modi reaches an extreme level where people are ready to throw out the incumbent at any cost.
 Such a scenario has not presented itself anywhere in the country at all in the past four years.
 While some reaction is visible in states against the administration where the BJP is ruling, areas hitherto unconquered by the party are actually embracing the BJP with enthusiasm.
 These certainly, are not the indications of an angry electorate.

 (Smita Mishra is Adviser, Prasar Bharati)